kalinkochnev/project-notes/Projects/Active/Senior Design/Papers/highlights/Randomly Exploring Random trees.md

+# My thoughts
+- It may not give that much of a benefit with few agents compared to round robin as see in [[#7.3.4 Analysis]]
+- In this case we are not trying to reach a single goal but a multitude of goals (as given by the slicer)

 # Intro
 > [!PDF|yellow] [[rrts.pdf#page=1&selection=70,0,73,29&color=yellow|rrts, p.385]]
 > > As autonomous systems are deployed in increasingly complex scenarios, it is essential for a team of agents to be able to work in parallel and perform far more complicated tasks than an agent operating alone